kdave/kdave.github.io/selecting-hash-for-btrfs.md

 ### SHA256

-*criteria*: license ok, implementation ok, digest size ok, standardized in FIPS
+*criteria*: license OK, implementation OK, digest size OK, standardized in FIPS

 The SHA family of hashes is well known, has decent support in CPU and is standardized.
 Specifically, SHA256 is the strongest that still fits into the